sunfishcode/basic-text/docs/RestrictedText.md

  - it consists entirely of a string in Restricted Text form.

 A buffered stream is in Restricted Text form iff:
- - the buffered stream is in [Basic Text] form, and
+ - the buffered stream is in [Basic Text] form
- - a flush of the buffer fails if the data up to that point is not a string in Restricted Text form.

 Note that even though this excludes U+34F (COMBINING GRAPHEME JOINER), the [Stream Safe Text Format] is still required; content must simply avoid using